-1. The private company with limited liability Skully Care BV, with its registered office in Driebergen (3971 PA) and with offices at Diederichslaan 17, hereby duly represented by Mr FR Noz, director, hereinafter referred to as “ Processor ”;
+1. The private company with limited liability Skully Care BV, with its registered office in Driebergen (3971 PA) and its principal place of business at Diederichslaan 17, hereby duly represented by Mr FR Noz, director, hereinafter referred to as “ Processor ”;

-2. The Pediatric Physiotherapist, hereinafter referred to as “ Customer ” or “ Controller ”.
+2. The therapist, hereinafter referred to as “ Customer ” or “ Controller ”.

 hereinafter jointly referred to as: “ Parties ”,

 a.
 The Processor will perform services on behalf of the Controller, consisting of, among other things, making the Skully Care app available, as described in the General Terms and Conditions.

 b.
 This means that the Processor processes personal data on behalf of the Controller (hereinafter: “ Personal Data ” or the “ Processing ” or “ Processing of (the) Personal Data ”), within the meaning of the applicable privacy laws and regulations. including the General Data Protection Regulation (“GDPR”).

 c.
 Partly in view of the provisions of the applicable privacy laws and regulations, such as Article 28 of the GDPR, the parties wish to record their mutual rights and obligations for the Processing of Personal Data in this Processor Agreement.